Taming-the-BEAST/Prior-selection/README.md

 > Navigate to the **MCMC** panel.
 >

-We want to shorten the chain length, in order for it to run in a reasonable time and we want to decrease the tree sampling frequency.
+We want to shorten the chain length, in order for it to run in a reasonable time and we want to decrease the tree sampling frequency, to keep output files small.

 > Change the **Chain Length** from 10'000'000 to 5'000'000.